 “We understand our student population and we want to meet them where they are.”

 In addition to the Preparing for Online Learning course, Boise State online students receive other resources to help them succeed.
-First-time users can utilize a Blackboard practice site to become familiar and access a resource site for each program.
+First-time users can utilize a learning management system practice site to become familiar and access a resource site for each program.
 These resource sites help students find information about courses, how to talk to instructors, quick access to the advising team and other important links.

 The Boise State Online program is unique in that it provides a full support team to students.
 Each coach, advisor, faculty and staff member is here to guide students through financial aid, learning resources, career support and the tough questions they face, whether it’s balancing responsibilities or getting a tutor.

 We understand that your path to your degree is unique, and we want to meet you where you are to help you reach your goals.

 Interested in learning more about our online programs?
 Talk to one of our team members today!